tianrendong/college-visit-planner/README.md

 Strength:

 * Have experience in design, attentive to details and user needs, can contribute to improving user interface and usability of the system
+* Pay attention to overall system design and code clarity
-* Always willing to openly communicate about problems
+* Willing to openly communicate about problems
-* Explorative and actively look for better solutions
+* Actively searching for better solutions

 Weakness: